lighthall-lab/nipype-legacy/doc/users/plugins.rst

 Optional arguments::

-  n_procs :  Number of processes to launch in parallel
+  n_procs :  Number of processes to launch in parallel non_daemon : boolean flag to execute as non-daemon processes (i.e. allowing to spawn more threads)

 To distribute processing on a multicore machine, simply call::